ayushjain19/Domain_Specific_Search_Engine/README.md

       - tf-idf is calculated and stored in the data structure
       - Data Structure is stored in a .pickle file

- - ask_querry.py:
+ - ask_query.py:
-    - querry is taken as input through command line
+    - query is taken as input through command line
     - .pickle file is read and data structure is stored locally
     - words are tokenized
     - stop words are handled
-    - inverted index is created just for the querry
+    - inverted index is created just for the query
     - score is calculated for every document
     - scores are sorted and top documents are displayed